-Party pups: Tips for bringing your pet to a gathering
+Party pups: Tips to bring your pet to a gathering

-Party pups: Tips for bringing your pet to a gathering
+Party pups: Tips to bring your pet to a gathering

 Haley Young